OCA/payroll/README.md

 <!-- /!\ do not modify above this line -->

-# Modules to manage your payroll in odoo
+# Modules to manage your Payroll in Odoo

-Modules to manage your payroll in odoo
+Modules to manage your Payroll in Odoo

 <!-- /!\ do not modify below this line -->